NACLab/ngc-learn/docs/walkthroughs/demo6_boltzmann.md

 where $\mathbf{b}$ is the visible bias vector, $\mathbf{c}$ is the latent bias vector, and $\mathbf{W}$ is the synaptic weight matrix that connects $\mathbf{z}^0$ to $\mathbf{z}^1$ (and its transpose $\mathbf{W}^T$ is used to make predictions of the input itself).
+Note that $\cdot$ means matrix/vector multiplication and
-Note that $\sim$ denotes that we would sample from a probability (vector) and, in the above Harmonium's case, samples will be drawn treating conditionals such as $p(\mathbf{z}^1 | \mathbf{z}^0)$ as multivariate Bernoulli distributions.
+$\sim$ denotes that we would sample from a probability (vector) and, in the above Harmonium's case, samples will be drawn treating conditionals such as $p(\mathbf{z}^1 | \mathbf{z}^0)$ as multivariate Bernoulli distributions.
 $\mathbf{z}^0$ would typically be clamped/set to the actual sensory input data $\mathbf{x}$.